The Biosciences and Global Food Security

 Recent Research Projects have included:

-- Are plant density recommendations for sugar beet (Beta vulgaris) suitable for modern varieties?
+- are plant population density recommendations for sugar beet suitable for modern varieties?

 Read BURN the Biosciences Undergraduate Research at Nottingham web pages to find out more about undergraduate research projects.
 BURN is a freely accessible e-journal which showcases final-year research projects undertaken by biosciences students.